Travis Tygart: U.S. Helsinki Commission testimony

 In July 2018, Tygart testified before the U.S. Helsinki Commission in Washington, DC on the subject of doping in sports.
 He was on a panel alongside Jim Walden, the attorney for Russian Whistle-blower Dr. Grigory Rodchenkov, Yuliya Stepanova, a former Russian track star turned whistleblower, and Katie Uhlaender, a four-time member of the U.S. Skeleton team.
 Tygart submitted eight pages of testimony and told the Commission he would continue attempting to persuade Congress to address international doping.

 2022 Russian doping controversy

 On March 9, 2022, Tygart reported that Russian figure skater Kamila Valieva, who was reported for doping violation at the 2022 Olympics, had not requested that her "B" sample be tested, apparently accepting the results of initial testing and relying on her explanation that the banned substance TMZ belonged to her grandfather and only accidentally contaminated or became mixed into her own use of allowed nutrients and supplements.
 Tygart further stated that as a minor Valieva could still be either fully exculpated or given a warning concerning her testing positive depending on the extent of findings in the on-going RUSADA investigation of doping.
 According to Tygart, an adverse finding against her as a first offense could still be assessed as a two year suspension, which is half of the suspension time which could be assessed for adults.

+WADA controversy

+In 2024 Tygart was engaged in a drawn-out dispute with the World Anti-Doping Agency (WADA) due to various doping allegations and their investigation.